NASA - National Aeronautics and Space Administration

 PLATFORM: NOAA research vessel Ronald H. Brown

-LOCATION: Latitude, longitude and elevation data is included in the data records
+LOCATION: Latitude, longitude and elevation data are included in the data records

 ASSOCIATED_DATA: N/A